michaelruocco/spring-cloud-function/README.md

 * Request and response bodies needs to be updated to follow JSON API spec
 * Add validation for incoming payload on POST request
-* Add functionality for PATCH and DELETE endpoints
+* Add functionality for PATCH, DELETE and get all Widgets endpoints
 * Cucumber tests to be added
 * Tests for AbstractAwsLambdaFunction will be removed when it is extracted into separate library and only functions will be unit tested
 * Look into how to secure an API in API gateway